 One way to ease the adjustment is through co-parenting, where both parents share child custody in South Dakota.
 Making this situation work may seem difficult at first, but there are some important steps you can take to strengthen this new arrangement.

 As child custody attorneys in South Dakota, we see many cases where co-parenting can succeed.
 Use these tips to help ease into the new custody situation for your children.
-For help arranging this child custody in South Dakota, contact our offices at (605) 275-5669 to speak to an attorney.
+For help arranging this child custody in South Dakota, contact our offices at (605) 275-5669 to speak to a family law attorney.